GeorgeLychock/MS4-Django-SpiltWine-Main/TESTRM.md

 #### FIXED
 -   webp file format does not work on browsers on iPhone6 and lower running iOS 12; all product images are currently in webp format, alt format would need to be created
-    -   FIXED: Converted all images to png format
+    -   FIXED: Converted all images to png format and reloaded to AWS, changed all urls in both Dev and Heroku DBs
 -   Redirect errors with use of reverse and args:
     -   The following code is the instruction does not work in the current Django: return redirect(reverse('checkout_success', args=[order.order_number]))